jlagden/config/openwrt.md

 ```
 easyrsa --batch build-ca nopass
 ```
-* Generate a keypair and sign locally for vpnserver
+* Generate a keypair and sign locally for vpn-server
 ```
-easyrsa --batch build-server-full vpnserver nopass
+easyrsa --batch build-server-full vpn-server nopass
 ```
-* Generate a keypair and sign locally for vpnclient
+* Generate a keypair and sign locally for vpn-client1
 ```
-easyrsa --batch build-client-full vpnclient nopass
+easyrsa --batch build-client-full vpn-client1 nopass
 ```

 ```